-is important for appearance and wear.
+cleaning is important for appearance and wear.
 Unless removed, sharp

 particles of grit can become embedded and slice carpet fibers.
-Use a carpet

-sweeper to pick up daily dirt, crumbs, hair, etc. every day, or
+Use a carpet sweeper to pick up daily dirt, crumbs, hair, etc.

-Which Sweeper Should I Use: For normal use, the
+Which Rotor Should I Use: For normal use,

 Improving the Efficiency of Your Carpet Sweeper:

-- After every use of the # 101 Carpet Sweeper,
+- After every use of the Carpet Sweeper, empty

 bristles.
 If you lose your sweeper comb, you can use a pocket